iterative/dvc.org/content/docs/command-reference/exp/run.md

 added (if needed) to wrap up the experiment.
 Subsequent uses of `dvc exp run` will resume from this point (using the latest cached versions of all outputs).

-To continue from a previous checkpoint (list them with `dvc exp show`), when running experiments in your workspace, you must first use `dvc exp apply` to apply the checkpoint from which you want to resume before using `dvc exp run`.
-When running experiments outside of your workspace via `--queue/--run-all` or `--temp`, you can use `--rev` to directly specify the checkpoint from which you want to resume.
+List previous checkpoints with `dvc exp show`.
+To continue from a previous checkpoint, you must first `dvc exp apply` it before using `dvc exp run`.
+For convenience, when running experiments outside of your workspace via `--queue/--run-all` or `--temp`, you can use `--rev` instead to specify the checkpoint from which you want to continue.

 ⚠️ Note that `--rev` is disallowed when running in your workspace, since using `--rev` in this way could potentially lead to discarding and overwriting changes